the-genemachine/Open-Source-LLMs/Manual/manual.md

 5. **[Practical Fine-Tuning of Open-Source AI Models: A Critical Analysis](#61-critical-analysis)**: Learn about the critical analysis of practical fine-tuning of open-source AI models.
 6. **[Practical Use Case of Fine-Tuning Large Language Models](#62-use-case)**: Explore a practical use case of fine-tuning large language models.
 7. **[Selecting the Best Open-Source LLMs and Understanding Grok](#63-selecting-llms)**: Learn how to select the best open-source LLMs and understand Grok.
+8. **[Grok 1.5: Capabilities, Limitations, and Accessibility](#64-grok-capabilities)**: Explore Grok 1.5, its capabilities, limitations, and accessibility.

 ---